inception-project/pycaprio/CONTRIBUTING.md

 This project has both unit tests and integration tests.
 Unit tests are fine to run in isolation by just `make unit-tests`.

-For the integration tests, you will need a reachable INCEpTION instance that has the remote API enabled.
-Needlessly to say, **DO NOT USE A PROD INSTANCE FOR THIS, USE A DISPOSABLE ONE**.
-By default, the integs will target `http://localhost:8080`, although you can override that value via `TEST_INCEPTION_ENDPOINT` env variable.

 You will need to then create an user there and enable `REMOTE_API` permissions.

 The username and password should be `test-remote`, although you can override those values by using the